MudroadWhite/pm-neo4j-helper/README.md

 - Don't leave extra symbols like ",", ";" in the script.
 - One, and only one space is required, for all syntaxes mentioned above.
 Don't leave extra spaces anywhere.
 - Only one instruction at one line.

-- Didn't figured out a way to *delete* redundant relations that are added by mistake safely.
+Also, a way to safely *delete* redundant relations being added by mistake has not be implemented.
+The suggested way is to clear all nodes in database and reconstruct them again for the time being.

 ## More Information